 - Sagging skin caused by volume loss to the face

 When it comes to what causes aging skin, two preventable factors stand out.

 “Significant exposure to ultraviolet rays from the sun or indoor tanning and smoking are the two worst things you can do to your skin,” she said.
 “Aging skin from smoking also shows more in women than men.”

 Smoking reduces blood flow through the skin’s small blood vessels resulting in wrinkled, older looking skin.

-The sun’s ultraviolet B rays, the burning rays, and ultraviolet A rays, which can travel through window glass to penetrate the skin, can decrease the skin’s immune function.
-This causes DNA damage at the cellular level and elastin and collagen breakdown.
+These ultraviolet rays causes DNA damage at the cellular level, causing elastin and collagen to break down.
 Collagen is a protein in the body that keeps the skin’s structure.
-Freckling, sunspots, blood vessel blotchiness, irregular texture, sagging and wrinkles can result, as well as, precancerous and cancerous skin lesions.
+Freckling, sunspots, blood vessel blotchiness, irregular texture, sagging and wrinkles can result.
+This is also how precancerous and cancerous skin lesions form.

-Stress and lack of sleep also can affect how your skin looks and ages.
+Stress and lack of sleep also can impact how your skin looks and ages.

-Dr. Patten offers many healthy ways you can add to your daily routine to keep your face looking younger:
+Dr. Moses offers many healthy ways you can add to your daily routine to keep your face looking younger: